 - There is no vaccine for COVID-19, there are for the flu

-COVID-19 has similar characteristics to the seasonal flu but needs a vaccine.
+COVID-19 has similar characteristics and mortality rates to the seasonal flu but needs a vaccine.

 What do These Comparisons Tell Us ?

 In comparing COVID-19 to these categories, one can better understand how COVID-19 stacks up to the other viruses.

 With COVID-19's adjusted mortality rate between .2% and .5%, this virus tracks more in line with the Hong Kong Flu.
 With both mortality rates being around .5%, we can make projections for COVID-19 based on Hong Kong Flu history.

 With today's population twice the population of that in 1968, and by assuming .5% mortality rate for COVID-19, the initial projections for COVID-19 would be 400 million people infected, resulting in 2 million deaths.
 If current mortality rate estimates continue near .2%, projected deaths drop to 1 million.

 Note that a vaccine existed for the Hong Kong Flu before the following season.
 Since no vaccine yet exists for COVID-19, development needs to be completed before next fall to neutralize the virus successfully.